Effective Date: September 23, 2013

 • Right to confidential communications.
 You may request communications in a certain way or at a certain location, but you must specify how or where you wish to be contacted.

 • Right to inspect and copy.
 You have the right to inspect and receive a paper/hard copy of your medical information regarding decisions about your care; however, psychotherapy notes may not be inspected and copied.
 You may request that the hospital transmit your medical information directly to an entity or person you designate, if such direction is clear, concise, and specific.
-We may charge a fee for copying, mailing, and supplies.
+We may charge a fee to cover the cost of copying and mailing your record(s).
 Under limited circumstances, your request may be denied; you may request review of the denial by another licensed health care professional chosen by UMC or EPCH.
 The hospital will comply with the outcome of the review.

 • Right to request amendment.
 If you believe that the medical information we have about you is incorrect or incomplete, you may request an amendment on the form provided by the Hospital, which requires certain specific information.
 The Hospital is not required to accept the amendment.

 • Right to accounting of disclosures.
-You may request a list of the disclosures of your medical information that have been made to persons or entities other than for health care treatment, payment, or operations in the past six (6) years.
+You may request a list of the disclosures of your medical information that have been made to persons or entities other than for health care treatment, payment, or operations in the past six (6) years and may not include dates before April 14, 2003.
+Your request should indicate how you wish to receive the information requested such as by paper or electronically.
+The first list you request within a 12-month period will be free.
 After the first request, there may be a charge.
+We will notify you of the cost involved and you may choose to withdraw or modify your request at that time before any costs are incurred.

 • Right to choose someone to act for you.
 If you have given someone medical power of attorney or if someone is your legal guardian, that person can exercise your rights and make choices about your health information.